Events

 Microsoft Corporation

-In this role Smith is responsible for the company’s corporate, external, and legal affairs.
-He leads a team of more than 1,300 business, legal and corporate affairs professionals working in 55 countries.
-These teams are responsible for the company’s legal work, its intellectual property portfolio, patent licensing business, corporate philanthropy, government affairs, public policy, corporate governance, and social responsibility work.
-He is also Microsoft’s chief compliance officer.
-Smith plays a key role in representing the company externally and in leading the company’s work on a number of critical issues including privacy, security, accessibility, environmental sustainability and digital inclusion, among others
+Brad Smith is Microsoft’s President and Chief Legal Officer.
+In this role, Smith is responsible for the company’s corporate, external, and legal affairs.
+The teams he leads are responsible for the company’s legal work, its intellectual property portfolio, patent licensing business, corporate philanthropy, government affairs, public policy, corporate governance, and social responsibility work.
+In addition, Smith works to advance several significant legal diversity and pro bono initiatives.

 Laura-Stein-squareLaura Stein